devpro/sales-portal/CONTRIBUTING.md

 Make sure to have local certificates for https debugging: `dotnet dev-certs https`.

-## Build & run

-ℹ Examples are made with Docker CLI and expect a running container engine, which can be available with Docker Desktop or Rancher Desktop on developer workstations.
+💡 Examples are made with Docker CLI and expect a running container engine, which can be available with Docker Desktop or Rancher Desktop on developer workstations.

 ### All-in-one